Skip To Content Skip To Menu Skip To Footer

 Course Description:

-Cross-listed with COMP 180-01 and DATA 180-01.
+Cross-listed with COMP 180-02 and DATA 180-01.
 An introduction to theprinciples and tools of data science focusing on exploratory data analysis.
 Topics include types of variables, mathematical representations of data, data wrangling and transformations, data visualization and numerical summaries, and supervised and unsupervisedmachinelearning.
-The course will include an introduction to computational tools such as the R statistical environment.
-No prior programming experience is required.Prerequisites: MATH 170 or department placement.
+The course includes an introduction to the R statistical programming language.Prerequisites: MATH 170 or department placement.
 This course is cross-listed as COMP 180 and DATA 180.
 Offered every semester.

 09:00 AM-10:15 AM, TR